 This is because developers are still mainly focusing their sales activities on domestic Georgian buyers.
 And Georgians like the flexibility of being able to design their perfect apartment to their exact particular requirements.
 In a city like Tbilisi where the locals have large networks of friends and extended families, it is not so difficult for them to find builders, plasterers, plumbers, electricians, painters and decorators, etc. – to know which of them are reliable and professional, and which are not.

 This presents a problem for the foreign buyer, however.
 How is it possible to recruit all of the necessary construction personnel and to ensure that they are going to do a good job?

 So how much does it cost to finish an apartment?
-Generally speaking, the lowest price for finishing to an acceptable standard is around $150 per m2.
-Very small apartments, such as studios under 50m2, will be slightly higher than this due to the fact that bathrooms and kitchens require more work and materials than additional bedrooms.
+Generally speaking, the lowest price for finishing to an acceptable standard is around $300 per m2 of the interior area of the apartment.
+Balconies are (nearly) always supplied finished and so there is no additional work required to them.
+Very small apartments, such as studios and one-bedroom apartments under 50m2, will be slightly higher than this due to the fact that bathrooms and kitchens require more work and materials than additional bedrooms.